syl20bnr/spacemacs/contrib/auctex/README.md

 (setq-default dotspacemacs-configuration-layers '(auctex))
 ```

-## Features

-### Company Auctex

-Along with other things this layer includes company-auctex, it's only enabled
-if you also enable my other contrib layer `company-mode`.

-### Tags navigation
+### Auto-completion

-Tags navigation can be performed with key `%` thanks to [evil-matchit][].
+Add the layer `auto-completion` to the variable
+`dotspacemacs-configuration-layers` of your dotfile `~/.spacemacs`.

 ### Previewing

 To perform full-document previews (that is, aside from the inline previewing
-under `SPC m p`), add the following to your `.spacemacs`
+under <kbd>SPC m p</kbd>), add the following to your `.spacemacs`
-under `dotspacemacs/config`.
-Then when you open up a compiled PDF, the preview
-will update automatically when you recompile.
+under `dotspacemacs/config`:

 ```elisp
 (add-hook 'doc-view-mode-hook 'auto-revert-mode)
 ```

+Then when you open up a compiled PDF, the preview will update automatically
+when you recompile.

 ## Keybindings